wbiker/module2rpm/README.md

 DESCRIPTION
 ===========

+Please, note: This is still not a 1.0 release.
+Modules with certain dependencies might fail.

 This program downloads the source of a given Raku module, writes the spec file with the module metadata and uploaded them to Open Build Service (OBS).
 There are two commandline parameter: